City Council Campaign

 Building Credibility: We positioned Pamela as a policy-savvy advocate and educator, leveraging endorsements from the Democratic Party, unions, and elected officials.

-Boosting Name Recognition: We built a drumbeat of personal stories and campaign promises across digital, print, and field outreach reinforced cohesive key messages and closed the visibility gap.
+Boosting Name Recognition: We built Pamela’s visibility through a drumbeat of personal stories and consistent campaign promises across digital and print media, which were reinforced through a dedicated field outreach team.

-Countering Misinformation: I developed a message framework to coordinate responses across public channels.
+Countering Misinformation: I developed a rapid response message framework to deploy as-needed across public channels.
 This tool addressed false information head-on and provided facts and solutions to neutralize opponent attacks.

 Mobilizing Resources: Through storytelling-driven emails with strong calls-to-action, we energized a grassroots base of volunteers and donors.